-If someone else’s negligence caused your injuries in a truck accident, contact the Powell & Rose Law Firm, PLLC today.
+If someone else’s negligence caused your injuries in a truck accident, contact the Law Offices of David L Powell today.
 We might be able to represent you in a case against the truck driver, motor carrier, or another party responsible for the crash.
 You could pursue legal action against them and seek compensation for your losses, such as medical expenses.

 Various contributing factors could lead to a collision involving a commercial truck.
 Tractor-trailers take up a lot of space on the road.
 They’re heavy and could contain hazardous material in the cargo container.
 Truck drivers are supposed to complete training and obtain a special license to operate these vehicles.
 However, some aren’t qualified or behave carelessly, placing other people at risk of serious harm.